 For most service providers, tech has either been non-existent or undeveloped.
 Most Logistics processes are done relationally, not digitally.
 Every time you negotiate a request, travel to sign a contract or call a driver for a tracking update, you spend time and resources on low-value administration instead of on high-value business development.

-Marketplace tech can bring all stakeholders under one roof, aligning them with fintech, e-Commerce and automation required to optimize shipments, fleets and delivery options.
+Marketplace tech can bring all stakeholders under one roof, aligning them with fintech, e-commerce and automation required to optimise shipments, fleets and delivery options.
 As a one-stop-shop for end-to-end shipping, marketplaces can give carriers self-determination, shippers selection and brokers increased capacity.
 The platform leverages algorithms to match shippers with carriers, eliminating complex processes.
-It enables price discovery, user reviews and ratings, route optimization, schedules, e-contracts, Post Boards & Post Trucks, track & trace and paperless trade.
+It enables price discovery, user reviews and ratings, route optimisation, schedules, e-contracts, Post Boards & Post Trucks, track & trace and paperless trade.

 Until now, the digital transformation of Logistics has been elusive.
 Traditional players in the space didn’t know how to leverage tech that wasn’t aimed directly at them.
 But, the Logistics market, like the one offered by Kale Info Solutions, is a unique platform that could facilitate trade and simplify the complex structure of the Logistics industry.
 The efficiency of each stakeholder improves significantly and takes their business to the next level.
 However, the platform is more beneficial if all stakeholders in a given environment unanimously choose the platform.